Feature photo: Eilean Donan Castle

 "Away with those pesky Englishmen..."

 Auch Boris Johnson fought in his own way.
 Two days after the election, he again rejected a second independence referendum in Scotland.
-He told the Daily Telegraph on May 8.5 that under the given circumstances "a referendum would be irresponsible and ruthless" (quoted in sueddeutsche.de, May 8.5.21, 30.11.20: "Narrow majority for freedom").
-During the election campaign itself, Johnson did not appear personally in Scotland.
-"The Prime Minister is very unpopular in Scotland anyway, and with his recent statement that the transfer of political powers to the Scottish Parliament would be a disaster, he will not have gained any sympathy points" (tagesschau.de, November XNUMXth, XNUMX: "Sturgeon's vision of the of independence").
+He told the Daily Telegraph on May 8.5.2021, 8.5.2021 that under the given circumstances, “a referendum would be irresponsible and reckless” (quoted in sueddeutsche.de, May 30.11.2020, XNUMX: “Narrow majority for freedom”).
+Johnson did not appear in person in Scotland during the election campaign.
+“The Prime Minister is already very unpopular in Scotland, and with his recent statement that the transfer of political powers to the Scottish Parliament would be a disaster, he will not have gained any sympathy points” (tagesschau.de, November XNUMX, XNUMX: “Sturgeon’s vision of independence”).

 The result of the Scottish regional elections on May 6.5.2021th, 64 should be mentioned again here, in which the SNP won 129 of the 8 seats in Parliament in Edinburgh - only one seat was missing for an absolute majority.
 But with the 2 seats of the Greens, the two parties achieved a clear majority to further advance their most important campaign goal: the separation of Scotland from the United Kingdom.
 Concrete steps are to be taken after the corona pandemic has abated, provided that the forecasts promise a majority for the second referendum "IndyXNUMX" Nicola Sturgeon, the first minister and leader of the SNP, does not want a “wild referendum” but a politically and legally flawless path to independence, which – provided it works – will also be recognized internationally.
 The confused situation surrounding Catalonia's secession from Spain should serve as a warning to supporters of Scottish independence.
 However, since there will be no agreement with London as of now – unlike before the first referendum in 2014 – the first step, the creation of a legally sound basis for the second referendum, will entail great difficulties and will ultimately end up with the Supreme Court.
 Nicholas of Ondarza expects this process alone to take at least six months.
 He notes that it is still unclear how the SNP will react if the Supreme Court – like the Spanish Constitutional Court in the case of Catalonia – bans the planned referendum (see SWP Comments No. 38, May 2021; Nicholas of Ondarza: "Scottish independence and the EU").

-In the second step, a majority for independence must be achieved in the referendum; In other words, unlike in the first referendum in 2014, the majority of Scots must vote for the country's detachment from the United Kingdom.
-One may base this on the 62 percent of voters who voted to remain in the EU in the 2016 Brexit vote.
-But the termination of the 314-year-old union with England appears to have other implications and is even felt by the Scots Boris Johnson deeply despise, demand a more serious decision.
+In the second step, a majority for independence must be achieved in the referendum; ma W. the majority of Scots must - unlike the first referendum in 2014 - vote for the country to secede from the United Kingdom.
+One can base this on the 62 percent of voters who voted to remain in the EU in the 2016 Brexit vote.
+But the termination of the 314-year-long union with England appears to be of a different significance and will even affect the Scots Boris Johnson deeply despise, demand a more serious decision.
 Stern magazine sees a clear majority for independence among Scots under the age of 50.
-Only in the age group over 45 there is no majority for the detachment (stern.de, 15.4.21: "Why young Scots want to get out of the kingdom - and this time they have good chances").
+Only in the age group over 45 there is no majority for the detachment (stern.de, 15.4.2021: "Why young Scots want to get out of the kingdom - and this time they have good chances").

-Christos Katsioulis, the head of the Friedrich-Ebert-Foundation's office in London, however, writes that the referendum is not a sure-fire success.
-He points out that there is currently no clear majority for independence in the polls and writes with regard to the election of May 6.5.2021th, 50: "Just over 10.5.21 percent of Scots voted with the first vote for parties that are for independence.
-Paradoxically, however, with the second vote they voted with an equally narrow majority for parties who are against it" (IPG, 2014: "Two are unstoppable").
-A second referendum is unlikely to see a joint Tory-Labour-Liberal Democrat campaign like XNUMX, but the three parties remain opposed to Scottish independence.
+Christos Katsioulis, the head of the Friedrich Ebert Foundation's London office, writes, however, that the referendum is not a sure-fire success.
+He points out that there is currently no clear majority for independence in the polls and writes with regard to the election on May 6.5.2021, 50: “Just over 10.5.2021 percent of Scots voted with the first vote for parties that are for independence.
+Paradoxically, with the second vote, they voted with an equally narrow majority for parties that are against it” (IPG, May 2014, XNUMX: “Two cannot be stopped”).
+There is no expectation that there will be a joint Better Together campaign between the Tories, Labor and Liberal Democrats as in XNUMX before a second referendum, but the three parties remain opposed to Scottish independence.

 The EU must remain patient and composed